The Needs Map is a map-based digital demand and supply bridge based on in-kind transfers that directly connect those in

 The Needs Map impacted thousands of users in Turkey.
-DREAMSPACE collaborated with IDEMA and Mert Firat to re-design and re-launch the Needs Map V2.0 website in 2016.
-Aligning with the websites’ mission which is to allow caring for others effortlessly, DREAMSPACE, voluntarily, audited the problems thoroughly and upgraded the platform.
-For the first version, a small team of volunteers faced many challenges by plugging in all requests one by one which was time-consuming.
-The amount of data input from V1.0 was excessive which led to the creation of V2.0.
+DREAMSPACE collaborated with IDEMA and Mert Firat to re-design and re-launch the Needs Map V2.0 website in 2015.
+Aligning with the mission which is to allow caring for others effortlessly, DREAMSPACE, voluntarily, audited the problems thoroughly, designed and coded the platform and gifted back

 DREAMSPACE is proud of designing a website that allows scalability on a global level.
 It drove our strategists, engineers, coders, and designers to go far and beyond the expected norm.
 From the start, we collected a great deal of data for months.
 As part of the process, we then re-strategized the entire user experience and user interference (UX and UI) and re-designed the website platform for the desktop and mobile devices.
 In addition to that, we added a new suite of features such as Security Upgrades, Social Media Connect, User Profiles, Feedback, Human-Centric Help Categories, Individual and Group Scheduling Capabilities, Project Management and Alert Systems.